chrisvpr/design-template/README.md

-Starter project Jekyll, GulpJS, SASS & BrowserSync.
+Starter project Jekyll, GulpJS, SASS, UIKit 3 & BrowserSync.

 What you get:
  1. Automatic image optimization, you no longer need tinypng.com to optimize images.